 6. Regulates Blood Sugar

-A study out of Rome published in the Journal of the American College of Nutrition showed that infusing diabetic participants with L-carnitine improved insulin sensitivity and increased the uptake of sugar from the bloodstream.
-(11) Another small study in 2010 conducted at Sapienza University’s Department of Clinical Medicine in Rome found that combining L-carnitine with caloric restriction helped reduce insulin resistance and increase sensitivity.
-(12)
+A study out of Rome published in the Journal of the American College of Nutrition showed that infusing people with diabetes with L-carnitine improved insulin sensitivity and increased the uptake of sugar from the bloodstream.

 - Beef steak, cooked, 4 ounces: 56–162 milligrams